zFDT/perp-dex-tools/README_EN.md

 - `--iter`: Number of trading cycles
 - `--fill-timeout`: Maker order fill timeout in seconds (default: 5)
 - `--sleep`: Sleep time in seconds after each step (default: 0)
+- `--max-position`: When this parameter is set, the hedging mode will gradually build a position up to the specified maximum size while performing the hedge.
+The unit is in the base asset.
+For example, when running BTC, setting it to 0.1 means it will gradually build a position up to 0.1 BTC while hedging.

 ## Configuration